EvotecIT/PSWriteWord/README.md

 Overview of this module: https://evotec.xyz/hub/scripts/pswriteword-powershell-module/

 ## Updates:

+-   0.8.0 (Breaking Changes)- Unreleased/InProgress
+    -   Removed custom enums, using Xceed ones instead
+    -   Changed how Add-WordList works
+    -   Changed how New-WordList / New-WordListItem works - be sure to review new, easier way

 -   0.7.1 - 29.04.2019
     - Fixed Saving issue when file was in use and path was having dots in temporary path